AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/create-design.md

 module.createDesign(appConfig, exportConfig, containerConfig);
 ```

-Content browsing is a capability in its own right, with its own set of collection, filtering, and layout options.
-For the full picture, see the [Template Browser](../template-browser.md) concept guide—Create Design surfaces that same experience as the entry point to designing.
+Embedded browsing is deliberately **curated**, not open-ended discovery: standalone Express recommends templates broadly to help users explore, but inside your app the host already supplies the product and intent, so the browser stays within the collection you configure—and a 1-up **preview** lets users confirm a template before a new document is created. `hideMoreLikeThis` reinforces that boundary by suppressing "more like this" recommendations.
+Content browsing is a capability in its own right, with its own collection, filtering, and layout options—see the [Template Browser](../template-browser.md) concept guide; Create Design surfaces that same experience as the entry point to designing.

 ## Tailoring the experience with variants